Iterable/iterable-android-sdk/README.md

 #### Handling links from push notifications

 Push notifications and action buttons may have `openUrl` actions attached to them.
-When a URL is specified, the SDK first calls `urlHandler` specified in your `IterableConfig` object.
+When a URL is specified, the SDK first calls the `urlHandler` specified in your `IterableConfig` object.
 You can use this class to handle `openUrl` actions the same way as you handle normal deep links.
 If the handler is not set or returns NO, the SDK will open a browser with that URL.

 ```java
 // MyApplication.java